DataDog/hiring-engineers/answers.md

 Public link: https://p.datadoghq.eu/sb/pb6bfnbzervbjgv2-7844d9fa95bc7b2325b9a6d38afe6560

 ## Bonus Question: What is the difference between a Service and a Resource?
-Service: Logical group of resources.
+*Service*: Logical group of resources.
 Example: Transactions Service contains all tables, jobs, queues of that specific goal.

-Resource: Using the previous example, a resource would be: a SQS Queue, RDS Database, Lambda Steps State Machine, Lambda Function, API Gateway Endpoints, etc.
+*Resource*: Using the previous example, a resource would be: a SQS Queue, RDS Database, Lambda Steps State Machine, Lambda Function, API Gateway Endpoints, etc.

 ### Final Question

+First of all, I am personally impressed with the tool, I had a lot of fun creating the exercises!
+There are tons of features that I haven't had time to explore but certinaly I will be doing this soon.

+I have a few ideas in my mind but to stick with one: I am coming from Brazil a country known by its beauty of natural resources, beaches, mountains and so on.
+However, away from the touristic places , the population suffers with an increasing number of crimes happening in all metropolitan areas.
+Nowadays there are some mobile apps to report crimes (such as robbery, assaults, kidnaps , rapes) and those apps could provide important and centralized metrics to the authorities, allowing them to create an endless set of dashboards to fight against the gangs all over the country.